MARCY ROSEN, CELLO

-Ms. Jokubaviciute’s Alban Berg Tribute CD was released to critical acclaim in 2010.
+Ieva’s Alban Berg Tribute CD was released to critical acclaim in 2010.
 The New York Times described her as “an authoritative and compelling guide throughout this fascinating disc.”
 Her 2014 album Returning Paths: Solo Piano Works by Janáček and Suk was equally well received.
 She regularly gives solo recitals in New York, Chicago, Philadelphia, Baltimore, and Washington DC.
-She made her orchestral debut with the Chicago Symphony Orchestra at the Ravinia Festival and has since performed with orchestras in Rio de Janeiro; Montevideo; and Washington, DC.
+She made her orchestral debut with the Chicago Symphony Orchestra at the Ravinia Festival and has since performed with orchestras in Rio de Janeiro, Montevideo, and Washington, DC.
 Her piano trio, Trio Cavatina, won the 2009 Naumburg International Chamber Music Competition and made its Carnegie Hall debut in 2010.

 A much sought-after chamber musician and collaborator, notably with violinist Midori, Ieva has appeared on major stages around the world, such as Carnegie Hall’s Stern Auditorium, the Kennedy Center, and London’s Wigmore Hall.
 She regularly appears at music festivals including Marlboro, Ravinia, Bard, Caramoor, Chesapeake Music, and Prussia Cove (England).
 She has also appeared in festivals in Finland, Germany, and Spain.
-A graduate of the Curtis Institute of Music and the Mannes College of Music, she is currently assistant professor, piano at the Shenandoah Conservatory in Winchester, Virginia.
+A graduate of the Curtis Institute of Music and the Mannes College of Music, Ieva is currently Associate Professor of the Practice of Piano at Duke University in Durham, NC.

 TARA HELEN O’CONNOR, FLUTE